 Like agnostic/atheist buddhist's believe this can lead to a type of feeling of oneness among fellow human beings.
-The consciousness revolution does not have to be in your face like education like that of Harris, Dennett, Hitchens, and Dawkins, in fact it can be a slowish gradual paradigm shift to the truth, for it takes many years for people to start rejecting their own religion and spiritual beliefs.
+The consciousness revolution does not have to be in your face like education like that of Harris, Dennett, Hitchens, and Dawkins, in fact it can be a slowish gradual paradigm shift to the truth, for it takes many years (in some cases months, some a lifetime, some never [However, finding the proper respect for those who believe in the spiritual is important]) for people to start rejecting their own religion and spiritual beliefs.
 It is my hope, and life's work to see this happen, to contribute to the consciousness revolution by helping figuring out the workings of "consciousness".
 I also think that the evolution away from religion through science and philosophy while increasing education and the reduction of poverty worldwide can only lead to a better world.

 I specialize in troubleshooting computer software and hardware issues, teaching people how to make the most of their personal computer, as well as building websites.
 I have been self employed in this field for over 15 years.
 Another passion I have developed is photography.